dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 (= (+ -1 -3) -4)
 ```

-Functions that have side effects will be tested slightly differently--you'll have to call the function and then check for evidence of the expected side effects.
+Functions that have side effects will be tested slightly differently -- you'll have to call the function and then check for evidence of the expected side effects.
 2 But in the end, every test case has to boil down to a boolean expression, thumbs up or thumbs down.

-1 This is for illustrative purposes only--obviously, writing test cases for built-in functions such as + is a bit silly, since if such basic things aren't working, the chances the tests will be running the way you expect is pretty slim.
+1 This is for illustrative purposes only -- obviously, writing test cases for built-in functions such as + is a bit silly, since if such basic things aren't working, the chances the tests will be running the way you expect is pretty slim.
 On the other hand, most Common Lisps are implemented largely in Common Lisp, so it's not crazy to imagine writing test suites in Common Lisp to test the standard library functions.

 2 Side effects can include such things as signaling errors; I’ll discuss Common Lisp’s error handling system in Chapter 19.
 You may, after reading that chapter, want to think about how to incorporate tests that check whether a function does or does not signal a particular error in certain situations.